Eschatologue/CM_wiki/docs/class/paladin/bastion.md

 ### Level 3: Heavy Archer

+Unlike other Paladins, you have improved training with Ranged weapons.

-You can select one of the Fighting Style feats of your choice from the following options: Strongbow or Thrown Weapon Fighting.
+***Fighting Style.*** You can select one of the Fighting Style feats of your choice from the following options: [Strongbow] or [Thrown Weapon Fighting].
 Whenever you gain a level in this class, you can exchange your selection for another option.

-Moreover, your training gives you mastery of combat styles that uses **Bastion Weapons**, which are the following:
+***Bastion Weapons.*** Your training gives you mastery of combat styles that uses **Bastion Weapons**, which are Ranged or Thrown weapon that lacks the :weapon-prop-light: Light property.

-- Ranged Simple or Martial Weapon with the :weapon-prop-two-handed: **Two-Handed** property.
-- Weapon that has the :weapon-prop-thrown: **Thrown** property and *lacks* the :weapon-prop-light: **Light** property

 You gain the following benefit with **Bastion Weapons**:

-***Ranged Smites.*** When you hit a target with a ranged attack using a **Bastion Weapon**, you can apply your *Divine Smite* or Paladin Smite spells (such as *Searing Smite* or *Shining Smite*) to that attack.
+:   ***Ranged Smites.*** When you hit a target with a ranged attack using a **Bastion Weapon**, you can apply your Divine Smite or Paladin Smite spells (such as *Searing Smite* or *Shining Smite*) to that attack.
 However, the damage die for these smites is reduced by one size (e.g. from a d10 to a d8).
 When you reach level 11 in this class, your **Radiant Strikes** feature can also be applied to ranged attacks with **Bastion Weapons**, but the damage die becomes a d6 instead of a d8.

+[Strongbow]: ../../option/feat/feat-fighting-style/hb.md#strongbow
+[Thrown Weapon Fighting]: ./../option/feat/feat-fighting-style/phb24.md#thrown-weapon-fighting

 ### Level 3: Oath of Bastion Spells